Candy (2006 film): Soundtrack

 The film features a version of the Tim Buckley song "Song to the Siren", sung by actress/singer Paula Arundell.
 It also includes the track "Sugar Man" from the debut 1970 album by Detroit singer-songwriter Sixto Rodriguez.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 47% with an average rating of 5.76/10, based on 76 reviews.
 The site's critics consensus reads: "Stars Heath Ledger and Abbie Cornish look better than they should as heroin addicts, and their characters are too absorbed and self-pitying to be totally compelling."
 On Metacritic, the film has a weighted average score of 57 out of 100, based on 24 critics, indicating "mixed or average reviews".

+Peter Bradshaw of The Guardian called it an "excellent, heartfelt film" when compared to Darren Aronofsky's Requiem for a Dream and praised both Cornish and Ledger for delivering "performances of absolute conviction".
+Geoff Andrew of Time Out felt the film's story was "slightly over-familiar" but gave praise to Armfield's "confident direction" for being "sufficiently fresh and imaginative" and the cast for giving "uniformly strong performances".
+Russell Edwards of Variety praised Ledger for giving a "warm depiction" to his role and Armfield for showing restraint in his direction, but critiqued that the script suffers from awkward "behaviour and narrative" shifts, being heavily reliant on the actors, and lacking an "emotional vein" in the ending.